bioboot/web_demo/README.md

 # Demo pkgdown website for bio3d v3.0

-Quick and dirty test of possible pkgdown based bio3d website
+Quick and dirty test of possible pkgdown based bio3d website.
+See: < https://bioboot.github.io/web_demo/ >

 ## Requirements
 Install the `pkgdown` and `tidytemplate` packages from CRAN.